PaperHe4rt/vue-randomuser/README.md

     - range of `age`
 - Pagination is required
 - Show more information as `modal` when click the avatar
 - The site should be responsive
+- using TypeScript will be your bonus point

 Show us what you can do :) Don't spend too much time on designing your website.